executablebooks/write_ups/blog_post.md

 The final thing that we will build as a part of this project is a command-line tool that controls the entire process.
-Given a collection of content files (and perhaps a configuration file), it will manage the execution and cacheing, the sphinx build process, and generate outputs for the latest set of book files.
+Given a collection of content files (and perhaps a configuration file), it will manage the execution and caching, the sphinx build process, and generate outputs for the latest set of book files.
 This should be a fairly simple tool that is user-friendly and has reasonable defaults.